ama4dev-challenges/cheapest-route/README.md

 # Find the Cheapest Route

-In this exercisee you will have to find the cheapest way to **reach the conference** by plane from your place of birth.
+In this exercise you will have to find the cheapest way to **reach the conference** by plane from your place of birth.

 Luckily the Munich Airport (IATA: MUC) is very well connected, so you will be able to find an [aiport near your city of birth](https://www.flightconnections.com/flights-from-munich-muc).